breqdev/flask-discord-interactions/docs/context.rst

         thread = threading.Thread(target=do_delay)
         thread.start()

-        return Response(deferred=True)
+        return Message(deferred=True)

-Pass in either a :class:`.Response` object or a string (which will be converted into a :class:`.Response` object.
+Pass in either a :class:`.Message` object or a string (which will be converted into a :class:`.Message` object.
 See :ref:`response-page` for more details.

 Full API
 --------